top of page

 Used to record the various aspects of a felt sense–physical sensations, feelings, thoughts, and memories–as well as to draw the felt sense as it is experienced in the body and mind.
 Free bonus gift to newsletter subscribers!

-Join the Felt Sense Polyvagal Model mailing list to receive an article authored by Stephen Porges and Jan Winhall that provides a generic framework of Polyvagal Theory, Focusing, and the Felt Sense that complements and can vastly strengthen any therapeutic modality.
+Take a step forward by joining the FSPM mailing list and receive an article co-authored by Stephen Porges PhD, the developer of Polyvagal Theory, and Jan Winhall that provides a generic framework of Polyvagal Theory, Focusing, and the Felt Sense that complements and can vastly strengthen any therapeutic modality.

 Embodied Dialogues Podcast